Apple recently rolled out a slew of new offerings in its annual event, and with this came yet another update to macOS.

 - If there are any files present in the trash folder, click empty to free up space

-From the Storage tab found in About This Mac you can select the Manage button.
-Here, you can optimize your storage by removing files you don’t need, storing files on iCloud, and reduce clutter on your computer.
+From the Storage tab found in About This Mac, you can select the Manage button.
+Here, you can optimize your storage by removing files you don’t need, storing files on iCloud, and reducing clutter on your computer.

 Once you click the Manage button you will see a list of recommendations on how to better manage your storage and can take action from there.

 If you prefer to clean your Mac hard drive in a faster way, use this app called CleanMyMac X — which will help you solve most of the common Mac issues, including Mac cleaning and optimization.